lino-framework/lino/docs/tutorials/babel.rst

 .. literalinclude:: ../../lino/projects/babel_tutorial/settings.py

-This is where you specify the :attr:`lino.Lino.languages` setting.
+This is where you specify the :setting:`languages` setting.

 The :xfile:`models.py` file